Can the Car Company Be Held Liable If My Airbags Didn’t Deploy After An Accident?

 • The airbag sensors fail to signal the airbag to inflate because they are faulty or defective.

-• The electrical parts of the airbag are defective or faulty, or the electrical system failed or was not installed correctly.
+• The airbag's electrical parts are defective or faulty, or the electrical system failed or was not installed correctly.

 • The wiring from the sensor to the airbag failed because it was routed in a way that made it more likely to be damaged or severed.